DUNE/iceberg-daq/README.md

 # iceberg-daq

-This repository hosts scripts used for running DUNE DAQ in Iceberg.
+Scripts and utilities used for configuring and running DUNE DAQ in ICEBERG.

-# Setting up a Work Area

-# Generating a DAQ Configuration

-# Running the DAQ

-# Examining HDF5 Output Files
+The docoumentation on how to use the scripts can be found in the [ICEBERG DAQ wiki](https://wiki.dunescience.org/wiki/ICEBERG_DAQ).

 # Contributing

+1. File an issue to request a new feature or improvement.
+2. Put your work on a feature branch or fork.
+3. Open a pull request targeting the `develop` branch.